Zayd3030/WAD2-CW/README.md

 ---

-## 🛠️ Additional Features (Not in Original Spec)
+## 🛠️ Additional Features (Not in Original Specification)

 - ✅ **PDF Export**: Admins can download a PDF list of all users booked into a class.
+- ✅ **User Account Creation**: Users can create an account and book classes.
-- ✅ **User Account Creation / Booking History**: Users can create an account, view and manage a list of all their booked classes.
+- ✅ **User Booking History**: Users can view and manage a list of all their booked classes.
 - ✅ **Booking Cancellation**: Users can cancel their own class bookings directly.